yuywang1227/Stat-506-Project/README.md

 [Code Review](https://github.com/yuywang1227/Stat-506-Project/pulls)

 ### Note:
+1. The project.Rmd file has to be run on computers with Stata installed.
-The Brant Test and Mtable command which both come from the Spost13_ado package in Stata fail to be installed on 12/11.
+2. The Brant Test and Mtable command which both come from the Spost13_ado package in Stata fail to be installed on 12/11.
 It was successfully downloaded the day before on 12/10, so I screenshot the marginal effects table formatted by Mtable because it looks nicer than the command margins, dydx().